KDE/documentation-docs-kdenlive-org/troubleshooting/installation_troubleshooting.rst

 - **Avformat** is the FFmpeg module.
 Make sure you have ffmpeg installed on your system.

 - **XML**: Make sure libxml2 is installed.
-On Windows, ensure that no conflicting libxml2.dll is placed in `C:\Windows\System32` or comparable folders.
+On Windows, ensure that no conflicting libxml2.dll is placed in `C:\\Windows\\System32` or comparable folders.
 If you find a `libxml2.dll` there, try to rename it to `libxml2.old.dll` and then to restart kdenlive.
-Note that renaming libxml2.dll in System32 may break whichever other app has put libxml2.dll there.
+Note that renaming `libxml2.dll` in folder `System32` may break whichever other app has put libxml2.dll there.

 The following codecs were not found on your system…
 ----------------------------------------------------